jaantollander/masters-thesis/content/40_results.md

 ![
 Total rates of `link` and `statfs` operations from compute nodes to each MDT.
-We can see that there are almost no link operations, hence the line is very sparse.
+We can see that there are almost no `link` operations; hence the line is very sparse.
-On the contrary, statfs operations seem to be consistent and appear on all MDTs.
+On the contrary, `statfs` operations seem to be consistent and appear on all MDTs.
 \label{fig:total-mdt-7}
 ](figures/2022-10-27_mdt_compute_7.svg)